menna-elgendy/Menna-Elgendy/README.md

 #In 2 players, you can make as many jumps as you want as long as they are all valid
 #In 1 Player; however, you can make a maximum of 2 jumps, as that is the maximum jumps the computer is programmed to make
 #King pieces will have a smaller black circle inside the original piece and they can move forwards and backwards
+#If there are further possible jumps , the piece will remain highlighted and the player is not switched unless you make all possible moves.

 #Winning conditions assumed: